mouayed-keziz/firebase-auth-quickstart-react/README.md

-# Getting Started with react and firebase, this is a quickstart template
+# Getting Started with react and firebase, this is a quickstart template for google and facebook authentication

   simple explanation of the code: